 - nucleic acid (single- or double-stranded RNA or DNA): either DNA or RNA

-- Capsid – A protein coat, which functions as a shell to protect the viral genome from nucleases and which during infection attaches the virion to specific receptors exposed on the prospective host cell
+- Capsid – A protein coat, that functions as a shell to protect the viral genome from nucleases and which during infection attaches the virion to specific receptors exposed on the prospective host cell

 - Capsids are formed as single or double protein (capsomeres) shells and consist of only one or a few structural protein species.

-- The self-assembly of virus capsids follows two basic patterns one is the helical symmetry, in which the protein subunits and the nucleic acid are arranged in a helix, and the second icosahedral symmetry, in which the protein subunits assemble into a symmetric shell that covers the nucleic acid-containing core.
+- The self-assembly of virus capsids follows two basic patterns one is helical symmetry, in which the protein subunits and the nucleic acid are arranged in a helix, and the second icosahedral symmetry, in which the protein subunits assemble into a symmetric shell that covers the nucleic acid-containing core.

-Envelop: Some large virions possess glycoprotein envelop surrounding the capsid called envelopes.
+Envelop: Some large virions possess glycoprotein envelopes surrounding the capsid called envelopes.
 It is made up of two lipid layers (lipoprotein bilayer) that may contain material of the host membrane or its own, it is not found in all viruses.
 The viruses are called enveloped e.g. influenza

 Structure of TMV (Tobacco mosaic virus): (The bacterial virus)

 TMV is a plant virus, a Tobacco mosaic virus.
 Ivanoski reported in 1892 that extracts from infected leaves were still infectious after filtration through a Chamberland filter candle.

 - Beijerinck, in 1898, was the first to call ‘virus’, the incitant of the tobacco mosaic.